Cecil Madigan: Career

+WWI

 Madigan later served with the Royal Engineers in France during the First World War.
 He saw action at the Battle of Loos where he was wounded, and the Battle of the Somme.

+Geological work in Australia

+After his return to Australia, Madigan was appointed lecturer in geology at the University of Adelaide in 1922, a post he held until his death, and continued his friendship with Mawson, who had been appointed professor of geology following the retirement of Walter Howchin in 1920.
+Mawson and Madigan, along with their students at the university, made important additions to geology, in particular understanding the Cambrian.
+During the 1920s, Madigan undertook extensive study and mapping of the Cambrian on the Fleurieu Peninsula, and determined that this section of the coastline was overturned.
+Reg Sprigg later gave Madigan particular credit for his early work on the Cambrian.

-Throughout the 1930s, Madigan participated in numerous aerial surveys of the "trackless areas" of Central Australia, during which time he named the Simpson Desert after the president of the South Australian branch of the Royal Geographical Society of Australasia -- Alfred Allen Simpson.
-In 1937 he confirmed that the Boxhole Crater is a meteoric impact crater.
+Throughout the 1930s, Madigan participated in numerous aerial surveys of the "trackless areas" of Central Australia, during which time he named the Simpson Desert after Alfred Allen Simpson, president of the South Australian branch of the Royal Geographical Society of Australasia.

+In 1937 he confirmed that the Boxhole crater is a meteoric impact crater.
 In 1939 he led the first major expedition across the Simpson Desert.
 Although he was not the first to cross the desert, he has become known as the last of the "classic" explorers of central Australia.

-For many years he worked as a lecturer in geology at the University of Adelaide.